Redesign and build an artist portfolio site for Melissa O'Donnell.

 Webflow primarily.
 Figma for design.
 Claude was super valuable for some of the custom code (consider the scroll on desktop the projects listing for example).
 Connecting Claude to Webflow’s MCP.
 Little bit of GSAP.
 Little bit of Lottie.

-I must confess, the discovery phase was pretty informal.
+To be honest, the discovery phase was pretty informal.
 There was no extensive mood boarding or five-round design iteration.
-Perhaps it’s not necessarily best practice, but we got a nice flow going.
+It’s not necessarily best practice, but we had a nice flow going.
 I followed what felt good, showed Melissa, if she liked it, we moved forward, if something was missing, we introduced it.
-It wasn’t the textbook “process”, but it was such a pleasure.
+It wasn’t the "textbook process”, but it was such a pleasure.
 Like I said, it flowed.
 Thank you, Melissa, for that.
 She was open to ideas and trusted decisions and the direction.
-That kind of client relationship moves things along faster than any process, but I was lucky.
+That kind of client relationship moves things along faster than any process.
+I was lucky.

 Given the chance, I’d love to spend more time on the interactions and animations.
 The site is clean and it does a good job, but there's more fun to be had in that space; scroll-based animations, smoother transitions, more considered micro-interactions.
 Scope and time being what they are, those will have to wait.
 Maybe a v2.